• Christmas Recipes

 • Place ยฝ of the chocolate candy melts in a microwave safe dish.
 Microwave at 50% power for 30 seconds, stir, and repeat until melted.
 I like to work with the melts in batches.

-melted candy melts
+12 oz Chocolate candy melts

-• Spoon the melted candy melt into the mold up to the fill line, place the insert into the mold.
+• Spoon the melted candy melt into the mold up to the fill line, and place the insert into the mold.
 Then flip the mold and gently press the chocolate around so it covers all the mold.

 • Pop the molds into the freezer or refrigerator, set flat and not stacked one on top of another. * Freeze for 8-10 minutes or refrigerate for at least 15 minutes.